CSCfi/csc-user-guide/docs/computing/compiling.md

 ```
 module load gcc
 ```
-Different applications function better with different suites, so selection needs to be done on case by case basis.
+Different applications function better with different suites, so the selection needs to be done on a case-by-case basis.

-The actual compiler commands for building serial application with the two suites are:
+The actual compiler commands for building a serial application with the two
+suites:

 | Compiler suite | C  | C++ | Fortran |
 | :------------- | :- | :-- | :------ |
 | [Intel](https://software.intel.com/en-us/parallel-studio-xe/documentation/get-started) | icc | icpc | ifort |
 | [GNU](https://gcc.gnu.org) | gcc | g++ | gfortran |

-Intel and GNU compilers use different compiler options, table below lists recommended basic optimization flags.
-It is best to start from the safe level and then move up to intermediate or even aggressive, while making sure that the results are correct and that the program has better performance.
+Intel and GNU compilers use different compiler options.
+The recommended basic optimization flags are listed in the table below.
+It is recommended to start from the safe level and then move up to intermediate or even aggressive, while making sure the results are correct and the program's performance has improved.

 | Optimisation level | Intel                        | GNU               |
 | :----------------- | :--------------------------- | :---------------- |